SHANMUKH-R/SHANMUKH-R/README.md

 ## AIML Enthusiast

-- 🔭 I’m currently working on Data visualization
+- 🔭 Currently working on Data visualization
-- 🌱 I’m currently learning Machine learning and Deep learning
+- 🌱 Training with Machine learning and Deep learning
-- 👯 I’m looking to collaborate on medium and stack overflow
+- 👯 Looking forward to collaborate on medium and stack overflow
 - 🤔 I’m looking for help with Puppet and Docker
 - 💬 Ask me about Data analysis and Blender-3D graphics
 - 📫 How to reach me: Gmail-shanmukhtaman@gmail.com